acikgozb/gtee/README.md

 ## Usage

-`gtee` is designed to be used as a drop in replacement of `tee` with the exception of merging shorthand options like `-ai`.
+`gtee` is designed to be used as a drop in replacement of `tee` with the exception of:

-This is due to not using a custom CLI parser.
+- Merging shorthand options like `-ai`,
-Go's `flag` package do not support this usage by default.
+- Environment variables that alter the language of diagnostic messages.

 Here are the supported usages: